finbourne/insights-sdk-java/sdk/docs/RequestsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RequestsApi apiInstance = apiFactory.build(RequestsApi.class);

         RequestsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RequestsApi.class);
         String id = "id_example"; // String | The identifier of the request to obtain the response for. try {
+            // uncomment the below to set overrides at the request level
+            // Response result = apiInstance.getResponse(id).execute(opts);

             Response result = apiInstance.getResponse(id).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {